-Finally, a photograph of my aunt Kati in Redondo Beach circa 1974 or 1975 with my grandfather Mike Hilmar being Mikuláš…
+And a photograph of my aunt Kati, in Redondo Beach circa 1974 or 1975 with my grandfather Mike Hilmar being Mikuláš…

-And my mother, Kytka, in Cambridge, Massachusetts circa 1970 or 1971 with my grandfather Mike Hilmar being Mikuláš…
+And another of my mother, Kytka, in Cambridge, Massachusetts circa 1970 or with my grandfather Mike Hilmar being Mikuláš…

 A true Czech tradition, my mother and aunt said they had to recite their prayers when Mikuláš came.